 I like to think I received the honor because the overwhelming majority of teenage anarchists voted for me.
-Because I never felt like I was one of the “cool kids” or that I “fit” in on any level.
+Because I never felt like I was one of the “cool kids” or that I fit in on any level.
 For me, my circle consisted of one very close friend.
 Several decently close friends.
 But it was only with the one friend I felt comfortable enough to reveal the full ramifications of my uniqueness.
-I felt safe.

 I don’t know who said that people are never against you, they are for themselves.
 On some level that is fully and wholly correct.
 But there is a place where only a few dare tread.
 They lift a middle finger to the world, get the neck tattoo, and continue about their merry way.

 I like those people.